awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-manage-limits.md

 1. When you finish, choose **Submit**\.

+The AWS Support team provides an initial response to your request within 24 hours\.

+In order to prevent our systems from being used to send unsolicited or malicious content, we have to consider each request carefully\.
+If we’re able to do so, we'll grant your request within this 24\-hour period\.
+However, if we need to obtain additional information from you, it might take longer to resolve your request\.

+We might not be able to grant your request if your use case doesn’t align with our policies\.

 ### Checking the Status of Your Request<a name="channels-email-setup-check-request-status"></a>

 After you submit your request, we review your case\.
 Allow one full business day for processing\.